wladwm/bgpexplorer/README.md

 * historymode - differ/every. differ - record history event only if some attributes changed. every - anyway record history event.
 * purge_after_withdraws - garbage collect after specified number of withdraws.
 0 - turned off, this setting is by default.
 * purge_every - garbage collect every N seconds.
 Default setting is 5 minutes.
-* session - name for service section, see below.

 Service section parameters:
 * mode - protocol mode, can be bgpactive,bgppassive,bmpactive or bmppassive. bgp or bmp means protocol, active or passive determines which side will initiate session.